 Subscribe to Blog via Email

-If you have time, you must watch “Diego Maradona World Cup 1986 – The Movie”.
+If you have twelve minutes, you must watch “Diego Armando Maradona – World Cup 1986 – Unique Kinetics”.
 So much attention, rightfully so, is given to his goals against England.
 Yet throughout the tournament he was sublime.
 The high point was arguably the semi-final performance against Belgium.

 If you don’t have time, at the very least please watch the famous second goal against England with the commentary by Víctor Hugo Morales.
 You don’t have to understand Spanish to get it.
 But even better if you do.